hzeller/bumps/README.md

 > BeagleBone Universal Multi Pololu Steppers

-(currently: work in progress on 0.2 hardware update)
+(currently: work in progress on 0.2 hardware update; find the previous working version from March 2014 [shared on OshPark][osh-bumps1])

 BeagleBone Black cape hosting Pololu stepper driver boards (and derivatives).
 This helps making use of readily available drivers.
-Version 0.1 (March 2014) is an experimental board to make hacking on [BeagleG][beagleg-url] simpler, but eventually meant to help have a full 3D printing (and CNC) solution with BeagleBone + Bumps.
+[Version 0.1 (March 2014)][osh-bumps1] is an experimental board to make hacking on [BeagleG][beagleg-url] simpler, but eventually meant to help have a full 3D printing (and CNC) solution with BeagleBone + Bumps.
 Version 0.2 fixes some quirks of the first experimental version and will be ready for broader use.
+Branch drv8825-direct is work in progress to directly use the drv8825 drivers without Pololu modules.

 Features
    * Simple, mostly passive board with cheap components.